-If there’s one product every blonde needs, it’s purple shampoo!
-To keep your light locks from looking a little yellow or dull, keep reading to discover everything you need to know to get the best from your blonde and wave goodbye to brassiness!
+If there’s one product every blonde needs, it’s a purple shampoo!
+To keep your light locks from looking yellow or dull, keep reading and discover everything you need to know to get the best from your blonde and wave goodbye to brassiness!

 You may be asking how does purple shampoo work?
 To explain exactly how it works, we’re going to get a little technical!
 In the colour theory, purple is opposite on the wheel to yellow.
-Essentially, the purple acts as a toner.
-It’s best to use after a purifying and clarifying shampoo as this will remove product build-up to allow your hair to fully absorb the purple shampoo.
+Essentially, the purple acts as a toner that helps to reduce those yellow/orange hues and transform your hair to cool, ashy blonde.

 Whilst it is essential for any bleached blonde, if your caramel ombre is looking too warm or your chestnut looking a little too red, you can use purple shampoo in the same way as a blonde and reduce any brassiness.